Screencaps

 David Graf as Sheriff Nolan

 : David Graf was a Lancaster, Ohio native.
 He was a graduate of Lancaster High School in 1968.
 He went on to attend college at Otterbein University where he graduated in 1972 as a theater major.
 He attended Ohio State University grad school until 1975 when he dropped out to pursue an acting career in New York City.
 He broke into the movies with Four Friends (1981).
 David never forgot his roots.
 He always returned to Lancaster each year in October for the Fairfield County Fair.
 It was his way of keeping in touch.
 In a tragic coincidence, David passed away at the same age and condition that his father did.
 David is survived by his wife of 17 years, Kathryn Graf, two sons, Daniel and Sean; mother and brother who reside in Zanesville, Ohio.
 As a struggling actor in 1979, he won $10,000 on The $10,000 Pyramid (1973) (then renamed "The $20,000 Pyramid"). with the help of celebrity player Patty Duke.
 As a celebrity, he played on The $100,000 Pyramid (1985), competing against Patty Duke twice during the weeks of October 21-25, 1985 and February 1-5, 1988.
+He was best know for his portrayal as Tackleberry in the Police Academy movies.
 His funeral was attended by all the main cast members from the Police Academy movies.
 Died on April 7, 2001 in Phoenix, Arizona, USA.

 Georgia Emelin as Gina Dorléac: Georgia Emelin was born on July 13, 1969 in New York City, New York, USA.
 She is an actress, known for Fire in the Sky (1993), Space Cowboys (2000) and Quantum Leap (1989).